Stars and Celebrities: A Network Creation Game: Social Optimum and Nash equilibrium

 \begin{proposition} Let $\Gamma= \langle V, (w_u)_{u\in V}, \alpha,\beta \rangle$ be a \ourgame.
 We have that $\optv(\Gamma) = \min \{\alpha, W\} (n-1)$. \end{proposition}

 \begin{proof} Let $S\in \OPT(\Gamma)$, and let $G=G[S]$ with connected components $G_1,...,G_r$, $V_i=V(G_i)$, $k_i = |V_i|$, and $W_i = w(V_i)$, for $1\leq i\leq r$.
 Observe that the social cost of a disconnected graph can be expressed as the sum of the social cost of its connected components.
 Each connected component must be a tree of diameter at most $\beta$, otherwise a strategy profile with smaller social cost could be obtained by replacing the connections on $V_i$ by such a tree.
-W.l.o.g we can assume that, for $1\leq i\leq r$, the i-th connected component is a star graph $S_{k_i}$ of $k_i$ vertices.
-Since $C(S_k) = \alpha (k-1)$ we have that
+We can assume w.l.o.g. that, for $1\leq i\leq r$, the $i$-th connected component is a star graph $ST_{k_i}$ of $k_i$ vertexes.
+Since $C(ST_k) = \alpha (k-1)$ we have that